Markavian/tile-merger/README.md

 ### Command Line Mode

-New as of July 2023, you can use TilerMerger from the command line.
+New as of version 1.0.0 (July 2023), you can use TilerMerger from the command line.

 ```
 >TileMerger.exe --help